d365collaborative/d365bap.tools/docs/Get-BapEnvironmentVirtualEntity.md

 ## DESCRIPTION
 Enables the user to query against the Virtual Entities from the D365FO environment

-This will help determine which Virtual Entities are already enabled / visible and their state
+This will help determine which Virtual Entities are already enabled / visible and their state, as they are seeing from the Dataverse environment

 ## EXAMPLES